General Surgery

 • The abdomen and its contents

-• The head and neck,
+• The head and neck

 • The blood vessels and heart

-• The endocrine system (hormones and glands)
+• The endocrine system, including glands and hormone-related conditions

 • Surgical treatment of cancer